 Thistle Cottage history and public library logo design colors

-The staff of MCPL were very happy with the finished product I provided.
-While it is obviously associated with the Kentucky library system, the muted color scheme and classic script give the logo a vintage feel of its own.
+The finished product I provided made the staff at MCPL very happy in the end.
+While it is obviously associated with the Kentucky public library system, the muted color scheme and classic script give the logo a vintage feel of its own.

 Thistle Cottage logo signage gallery

 Check out the finished product in print in the photo gallery below.
 The library features it prominently on the sign in front of the Thistle Cottage building.